Hey, There!

 It gets hard when the time comes that the travel bug whispers in my ear to travel.
 I still travel, just not as long as I use to and it has turned into a family trip.
 My hubby, me, our baby, and my mom.
 In Sweden, there are several hikes and outdoor areas that I love to visit which fill my desire to travel for a bit.

 To learn more about Misfit Wanders (me) Check out One Moment Please Podcast to learn a bit more about me.
 I talk with Fiona about my traumatic brain injury, my hitchhiking days, and when I was a weed farmer.
 Besides that, I’ve been interviewed by Lisa from Choose Your Happy Place Podcast.
-I talk about Sweden on this one.
+On this one, I talk about Sweden.
 Or listen to Explore to Evolve, where I talk about my hitch hiking days among other things!
-I’m on Sapient Podcast as well!

 Sustainable Travel Expert